Progressive Optimal Path Sampling for Closed-Loop Optimal Control Design with Deep Neural Networks: The QRNet

-The backbone network for this example is the QRNet \citep{qrnet1,nakamura2021neural}.
-Suppose we have the linear quadratic regulator (LQR) $\bm u^{\LQR}$ for the problem with linearized dynamics and quadratized costs at $(\bm x_1, \bm u_1)$, the QRNet can be formulated as
+In this section, we introduce the structure of QRNet.
+QRNet utilize the linear quadratic regulator (LQR) controller at an equilibrium and thus improve stability around the equilibrium.
+Suppose we have the LQR controller, $\bm u^{\LQR}$, for the problem with linearized dynamics and quadratized costs at $(\bm x_1, \bm u_1)$, the QRNet can be formulated as